aayushsingh7/UnCovered/README.md

 ### ⚡ **Revolutionary UX**

-First solution to make fact-checking as simple as right-click → FactSnap → verify.
+First solution to make fact-checking as simple as right-click → UnCovered → verify.

 ### 🔬 **Powered by Perplexity**